Vibe coding will drive the next wave of innovation. Just don't look under the covers

 Innovation, in the right hands

-Today, generative AI and low-code/no-code platforms are giving innovators a new kind of power: the ability to translate raw ideas into tangible prototypes and proofs-of-concept, fast.
+Today, LLMs and AI low-code platforms are giving innovators a new kind of power: the ability to translate raw ideas into tangible prototypes and proofs-of-concept, fast.

 Want to test out an AI chatbot idea for your internal customer support team?
 With a few prompts and some tweaking, you can build a working prototype in hours instead of weeks.
 Want to visualise a new sales enablement tool or automate some manual processes?
 AI tools can help spin up early versions, complete with sample data and interface suggestions.